quux00/go-lightly/README.md

   * catching any other Exception and printing to stdout, since exceptions thrown in a Clojure future get swallowed and make it hard to debug during development
   * it is expected that you will using `gox` while developing and then change it to `go` for general availability/production, but you can stick with `gox` for production code if that suits you

+## TODO

+There is a race condition in the current implementation of select and selectf that needs to be handled correctly.

+# Documentation

 ## Go routines